ollyrowe/whittle/README.md

 ## 📝 License

-This project is licensed under the terms of the [MIT](https://github.com/ollyrowe/whittle/blob/master/LICENSE) license.
+This project is licensed under the terms of the [GNU AGPLv3](https://github.com/ollyrowe/whittle/blob/master/LICENSE) license.